vinitshahdeo/vinitshahdeo/ABOUT.md

 <br><br>

-### Always happy to help!
+### :handshake: Always happy to help!

 I love to interact with people and share whatever little I know about my technology.
 It's a great feeling for me to onboard someone to the Open Source.
+Check out open letter [here](https://github.com/vinitshahdeo/Water-Monitoring-System/issues/236).
 Read the following medium stories to learn more:

 - [GO-GREEN featuring GITHUB](https://medium.com/@kashish_121/go-green-featuring-github-f8750fbf0729)